xvik/gradle-quality-plugin/src/doc/docs/index.md

     [CPD](tool/cpd.md),
     [SpotBugs](tool/spotbugs.md),
     [CodeNarc](tool/codenarc.md).
-    Plugin unifies console output for all quality plugins which greatly simplifies developer workflow: only console is required for working with violations and makes it feel the same as java compiler errors.
+    Plugin unifies console output for all quality plugins, which greatly simplifies developer workflow: only console required for working with violations and makes it feel the same as java compiler errors.

 !!! note
     Google's [error-prone](http://errorprone.info/) is not included because checkstyle and pmd covers all